-1. Liaison with the Directorate General of Civil Service to propose a nation-wide in-service training policy and the establishment of a nation-wide in-service training system.
+1. Liaison with the Directorate General of Civil Service to propose to the superior a nationwide in-service training policy and the establishment of a nationwide in-service training system.

 2. Decentralization of the in-service training activities.
-After a number of in-service training managers are trained for the central Directorates and Services and for the provinces, these in-service training managers will undertake the organization of in-service training at the Directorates and Services and in the provinces with the cooperation of the In-Service Training Division of the Institute.
+After a number of in-service training managers has been trained for the central Directorates and Services and for the provinces, these in-service training managers will undertake the organization of in-service training at the Directorates and Services and in the provinces with the cooperation of the In-Service Training Division of the Institute.

-3. As soon as in-service training is realized by the Directorates, Services, and provincial authorities as a regular and essential activity, the task of exercising supervision and coordination will gradually be handed over to the Directorate General of Civil Service and the Department of the Interior.
-The Institute will thereafter retain only an advisory role.
+3. As soon as in-service training is realized by the Directorates and Services and the provincial authorities as a regular and essential activity, the task of stimulating, exercising supervision and coordination will gradually be handed over to the Directorate General of Civil Service and the Department of the Interior.
+The Institute will thereafter retain only the advisory role.